comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 If you spend most of your time in Nickel, Kobo's own software, KFMon will probably appeal to you, because it's much less intrusive, and works in tandem with Nickel.

 On a device that just recently came out, the fact that KFMon is hardware-agnostic may be an interesting design feature ;).
 (And the same applies to fmon).

+Remember that launchers (i.e., KFMon/KSM/fmon) are mutually exclusive, and while nothing really bad will happen if you mix a few of them together, it can lead to puzzling results.
+By design, between fmon and KFMon, only the one installed *last* will take, while KSM will always take precedence over everything else.